 My paintings are my personal investigations into socially constructed standards of gender presentation, body, gendered beauty and bestowed legitimacy established by a heteronormative society and culture.
-My continual interest in painting queer subjects, or queer bodies, is sparked and sustained by my own experiences and relationships with others whose identities fall outside these social norms.
+My continual interest in painting queer subjects, is sparked and sustained by my own experiences and relationships with others whose identities fall outside these social norms.
 I view my representations not simply as appropriations of the physical body, but as honest and relatable portraits of people in my beloved community.